ruanbekker/ruanbekker.github.io/source/_posts/2023-06-14-getting-started-with-ferretdb-on-docker.markdown

 From [FerretDB](https://www.ferretdb.io/)'s website, they describe FerretDB as:

-> Initially built as open-source software, MongoDB was a game-changer for many developers, enabling them to build fast and robust applications.
+"Initially built as open-source software, MongoDB was a game-changer for many developers, enabling them to build fast and robust applications.
 Its ease of use and extensive documentation made it a top choice for many developers looking for an open-source database.
-However, all this changed when they switched to an SSPL license, moving away from their open-source roots.
+However, all this changed when they switched to an SSPL license, moving away from their open-source roots."

-> In light of this, FerretDB was founded to become the true open-source alternative to MongoDB, making it the go-to choice for most MongoDB users looking for an open-source alternative to MongoDB.
-With FerretDB, users can run the same MongoDB protocol queries without needing to learn a new language or command.
+"In light of this, FerretDB was founded to become the true open-source alternative to MongoDB, making it the go-to choice for most MongoDB users looking for an open-source alternative to MongoDB.
+With FerretDB, users can run the same MongoDB protocol queries without needing to learn a new language or command."

 ## What can you expect from this tutorial